 Popular family dogs such as Labradors and German Shepherds have caused fatalities in the past.
 Therefore, it is always a good idea to be a responsible dog owner and ensure that pets are supervised at all times with others.
 A dog bite is the bite of a dog to a person or other animal, even a rabid dog.
 More than one successive bite is often referred to as a dog attack, although dog attacks can include bumps and scratches.

 Although some dog bites do not cause injury, they can result in infection, disfigurement, temporary or permanent disability, or death.
 Another type of dog bite is the soft bite shown by well-trained dogs, puppies and in non-aggressive play.
 Dog bites can occur during dog fights, as a response to abuse, trained dogs working as guards, police or military animals, or during a random encounter.
 If you didn't know the dog that bit you, be sure to report the bite to your local animal control office or police.

-A review article8 identified 28 species of aerobic organisms and 12 species of anaerobic organisms isolated from dog bite wounds.
+A review article identified 28 species of aerobic organisms and 12 species of anaerobic organisms isolated from dog bite wounds.
 Always think about touching a sleeping dog and teach children not to climb into dogs' beds or wake up dogs that are asleep.A 2000 study by the Centers for Disease Control and Prevention (CDC) on human deaths from dog bites during the twenty years 1979-1998, reported that pitbull and rottweiler dogs were involved in more than half of deaths.
 Several medical conditions cause the patient to be at high risk of infection with the rabies virus and injury from a dog bite (Table).
 An older dog should not be introduced into a home with children because the dog's behavior cannot be predicted.Patients who have been bitten by a dog should be instructed to elevate and immobilize the affected area.